Q: What is the commitment if we join The Safari Program?

 Q: What makes The Safari different than the other established programs?

-A: Absolutely – and the Safari addresses the many concerns that have been articulated by parents and educators alike over the last five years.
-In The Safari, students will not only learn as much as other programs, but they will learn it in a more age-appropriate and musical way.
+A: Absolutely – and the Safari addresses the many concerns that have been articulated by parents and educators alike over the past number of years.
+In The Safari, students not only learn as much as other programs, but they do so in more age-appropriate and musical ways.
 As with all quality music education, the basics are still the basics but The Safari focuses more on internalizing music and the focus from day one is on rhythm, technique, listening and styles.
-Less time is spent on book work (and this is now in a tablet with a companion resource/activity book), and fewer pieces are used but more is done with them.
+Less time is spent on book work, and fewer pieces are used but more is done with them.
 Theory / history work comes directly from the pieces that are being worked on.
 Solfège is used, but The Safari focuses more on contemporary pieces and less on traditional folk songs (there are some used but in almost every case they have been modified to make them relate to the program) and there is more focus placed on internalizing pitches.
 As in all good programs scales, harmonization, triads, etc. are all there as well with a focus on age-appropriate fingerings and theory.
-One of the biggest differences is the clear program continuity (thanks to one singular creator) and the story links, and the focus on developing actual musicality at the earliest levels of study
+One of the biggest differences is the focus on developing actual musicality at the earliest levels of study.

 A: First, The Safari is unique in its approach and curriculum and the majority of the material in The Safari is contemporary.
 There are themes used from some of the ‘great’ composers, but the songs in The Safari Program are meant to appeal to the modern parent and student.
 All of the Level One classes are themed with a story that connects the concepts to be taught with the technical, theoretical and musical skills that the student will learn.